 Here are 14 time and energy management techniques to help you become unstoppable during the second half of your lifespan.

 1. Sharpen Your Awareness of Time

-Most of us are convinced that we know how we spend our time and energy during a typical day – but do we, really?
+You might be convinced that you know how you spend our time and energy during a typical day – but do you, really?

-It’s essential that we sometimes pull back to a higher-altitude view of our life and instead of working “in” our day, we need to work “on” the day itself, to determine where, when, and how we are expending our time and energy.
+It’s essential that you sometimes pull back to a higher-altitude view of your life and instead of working “in” your day, you work “on” the day itself, to determine where, when, and how you’re expending your time and energy.

 Each of us has the same 168 hours in a week.

 Some of us, however, use those 168 hours more optimally than others.

 When you’re using your time and energy optimally, it means that each hour counts for more – because it moves you more steadily toward your short-term and long-term goals.

 It also means that you work so effectively that you can allocate a larger percentage of those 168 toward the activities that you feel passionately about and that bring you joy.